RB0609/task/README.md

 ros2 run planblue_pkg subscriber
 ```
 # Where the output files save
-Output files are saved in your home directory under these two folder names:
+Output files are saved in your home directory with these folder names:
 1) publisher_captures
 2) subscriber_captures
 # Working Demo